Experience

 Intern

-- Implemented real-time image inpainting optimizations for Tegra 3, enhancing graphical performance
+• Implemented real-time image inpainting optimizations for Tegra 3 to improve graphics performance.

 Feb.
 2008–July 2009

-Full-time Research Assistant and Engineer of a Stealth Mode Startup
+Full-time Research Assistant & Engineer of a Stealth Mode Startup

-- Designed and developed an embedded heterogeneous system for high-frequency real-time ultrasonic imaging using FPGA and GPU.
-The system was successfully commercialized by a startup.
+• Designed and developed an embedded heterogeneous system for high-frequency real-time ultrasonic imaging using FPGA and GPU; the system was commercialized by a startup.

 Sept.
 2004–Jun.
 2006